Welcome to today's edition of the Rush 24-7 podcast.

 The real Stalins, the real Lenins, they love these guys.

-Their political enemies, fellow Americans are the real bad guys.
+Their political enemies, fellow Americans, are the real bad guys.

 George Allen had this to say in response.

-He is not an anti-Semite.
+He's not an anti-Semite.

-You know who is an anti-Semite?
+Do you know who is an anti-Semite?

-Before it's all said and done, there's going to be a knockdown drag out between Hillary Clinton and Howard Dean.
+Before it's all said and done, there's going to be a knockdown drag out between Hillary Clinton and Howard Dean over the fate of this party when we get to presidential election time.

 Back in a sec, folks.

-Uh both punks.
+They're both punks.